 Get Higher Walls on Your Litter Box

 Litter boxes come with a huge variety of wall heights that range from a shallow tray to higher walls.
-You want to get a litter box with higher walls because this can prevent the litter from spilling out if your cat chooses to dig or kick it up when they go in.
+You want to get a litter box with higher walls or even a top entry litter box because this can prevent the litter from spilling out if your cat chooses to dig or kick it up when they go in.

 Some litter boxes even come with snap-on attachments that increase the litter box’s wall height, and it makes them easy to clean and maintain.
 Look for a litter box that is higher but easy enough for your cat to get in and out of without a problem.